willowtreeapps/rocute/README.md

 ## Screensavers

 **BouncingLogoScreensaver -**
-A screensaver channel where a provided logo will expand and contract in the center of the screen.
+A screensaver channel where a provided logo will bounce around the edges of the screen.

 **ExpandingLogoScreensaver -**
-description
+A screensaver channel where a provided logo will expand and contract in the center of the screen.

 ## Questions